< Back

 Conclusions:

-Linear vascular stapler, PLL, or DS-titanium clips were comparable and effective devices in sealing the hilar lung lobectomy site at physiologic and supraphysiologic airway pressure in feline cadavers.
-The PLL and the DS clips can be considered reliable and safe alternative techniques for hilar lung lobectomy in cats.
+Linear vascular stapler, PLL, and DS titanium clips are comparable and effective approaches to sealing the hilar lung lobectomy site at physiologic and supraphysiologic airway pressures in feline cadavers.
+PLL and DS titanium clips could be considered reliable and safe techniques for hilar lung lobectomy in cats.

 Back to the top of the page ^